itamadev/blog/content/posts/20230412-pod-node-eviction/index.md

 - Use `PodDisruptionBudgets` - Use `PodDisruptionBudgets` to ensure that a minimum number of Pods are available during Pod eviction, which can prevent service disruption.

-- Use `NodeAffinity` and anti-affinity - Use `NodeAffinity` and anti-affinity rules to ensure that Pods is scheduled on Nodes that meet certain criteria, such as having enough resources or being in a specific zone.
+- Use `NodeAffinity` and anti-affinity - Use `NodeAffinity` and anti-affinity rules to ensure that Pods are scheduled on Nodes that meet certain criteria, such as having enough resources or being in a specific zone.

 - Use node maintenance modes - Use node maintenance modes to gracefully drain a Node before evicting the Pods, which can prevent service disruption.